Be Graceful to Your Heart

 Those who store fat in their bellies are at a higher risk of heart disease, stroke, diabetes

-and certain cancers, according to AARP.
+and specifically Diabetes, according to AARP.

 Heart attack warning Signs: (seek medical attention immediately if you experience